Vanderbilt Cerebrovascular Outcomes and Management Research Group

 Clinical

 Cerebrovascular disease refers to a wide range of pathologies including stroke (both ischemic and hemorrhagic), aneurysms, arteriovenous malformations, moyamoya, carotid stenosis, intracranial atherosclerotic disease, and fistulas.
 Our research group aims to improve patient care by studying clinical outcomes in cerebrovascular disease.
-Some of our current clinical projects include clinical trials in stroke and subdural hematoma management, investigating the utility of dual energy head CT scans, and the effects of chemotherapy in retinoblastoma management.
+Some of our current clinical projects include clinical trials in stroke and subdural hematoma management, investigating the utility of dual energy head CT scans.

 Basic Science/Translational